2022 Detroit Lions season: Week 12: vs. Buffalo Bills

 For their annual Thanksgiving Day game, the Lions hosted the Buffalo Bills.
-This was the Bills' second straight game at Ford Field, after their previously scheduled home game against the Cleveland Browns was moved there due to a winter storm in Buffalo that left four feet of snow at Highmark Stadium, rendering it unsafe to use.
 The Lions opened the scoring in the first quarter via a two-yard touchdown run from Jamaal Williams.
 The Bills responded with a 19-yard touchdown pass from Josh Allen to Isaiah McKenzie to tie the game.
 In the second quarter, the Bills took their first lead of the game via a three-yard touchdown run from Allen.
 The Lions responded with a one-yard touchdown pass from Jared Goff to Amon-Ra St. Brown.
 The Bills scored the final points of the half via a 47-yard field goal by Tyler Bass, which made the score 17–14 in favor of Buffalo at half-time.
 The Bills scored the only points of the third quarter after they sacked Goff in the end zone for a safety.
 The Lions regained the lead in the fourth quarter via a one-yard touchdown pass from Goff to D. J. Chark and a two-point conversion run by D'Andre Swift.
 The Bills responded with a five-yard touchdown pass from Allen to Stefon Diggs.
 The Lions scored via a 51-yard field goal by Michael Badgley to tie the score with 23 seconds remaining in the game.
 The Bills responded with a 45-yard field goal by Bass with two seconds remaining in the game, making the final score 28–25 in favor of Buffalo.